 This is Andy Murray, who has the same number of Grand Slam titles as Stan Wawrinka.
 Andy Murray, who possesses three majors in comparison to Novak Djokovic’s 12, Rafael Nadal’s 14 and Roger Federer’s 17.

 Andy Murray, whom many a British tennis journalist idolises, fawns over, worships and adores.
-These see-no-evil types see Murray’s brilliant achievements, but none of his failings.
+Those referenced see Murray’s brilliant achievements, but never the other side of the coin.
 And they have already christened him tennis’ next top player.

 Granted, it is looking highly likely that this will occur.
+The Scot’s hard work is being rewarded.
 But I am also British, and I think it only fair that at least one of us touches upon the details that everybody else is ignoring.
 So do forgive me if I sound incredibly negative.
-But in a world where people cry long and loud for objectivity in tennis reporting, all the positives have been well and truly covered.
+But in a world where people cry long and loud for objectivity in tennis reporting, all the highlights have been well and truly covered.

 Here are five unspoken facts surrounding Andy Murray’s quest for the world no. 1 ranking.